 Hence, in the summer of 2017, we tested a few of these devices.
 What happened?
 In a properly designed head-to-head comparison where we as doctors blinded our on-site research lab as to which sample was which, the device failed miserably.
 The results are below:

 What’s shown?
-The height of the bars is the stem cell content.
+The height of the bars is the stem cell content per unit volume.
 The comparison is between the second set of bars (the device alone) and the third (a Jamshidi needle plus our concentration protocol).
 As you can see, our method smoked the device.
 In fact, the results were so bad, we decided that purchasing the device for our network sites made no sense.

 I’ve also summarized all of this in a video:

 Companies that are trying to sell devices will frequently produce white papers to show that their doohickey is better.
 This one was published in 2017, likely shortly after my blogs on the topic.
-It has all of the same problems as all of the Marrow Cellutions white papers I have seen, and, in short, it claims to compare apples to apples but compares oranges to apples.
+It has all of the same problems as all of the Marrow Cellutions white papers I have seen, and, in short, it claims to compare apples to apples but compares apples to oranges.

 The white paper in question purports to compare the Marrow Cellutions (MC) device to a bedside centrifuge made by Emcyte.
 While I’m no fan of simple bedside centrifuges, this document claims that the MC device outperformed the centrifuge and produced more stem cells.
 However, this only happened because of some sleight of hand performed in this small study.